-The 2020 Presidential race is in full gear with much of the headline controversy placing greater emphasis on the integrity, age and health of each candidate, more so than their proposed agendas.
+The 2020 Presidential election race to the White House is in full gear with much of the headline controversy placing greater emphasis on the integrity, age and health of each candidate, more so than their proposed agendas.

 Political science research has found that people don’t always vote in a way that reflects their policy preferences.
 A principal obstacle is lack of knowledge.
 In surveys, voters often can’t distinguish presidential candidates’ stances, even on critical issues or how policy changes may personally affect them our our nation.